eme47/WWIC/README.md

 # WWIC
-Data processing, figure making, and statistical analysis for manuscript, "CHARACTERIZATION OF MICROBIAL DIVERSITY IN THE WINTER WONDERLAND ICE CAVE, UINTA MOUNTAINS, UTAH, USA"
+Data processing, figure making, and statistical analysis for manuscript, "Preliminary Bacterial Diversity and Geomicrobiological Framework for the Winter Wonderland Ice Cave in the Uinta Mountains, Utah, USA"